sdVirus/sdVirus/README.md

 ## I'm a Developer|programmer|Learner, !!
 - ✍ You can find my projects here [portfolio]
-- 🔭 I’m currently working on my first book.
+- 🔭 I’m currently working on web based project.
-- 🌱 I’m currently learning React Native and Azure
+- 🌱 I’m currently learning React Native
 - 👯 I’m looking to collaborate on open source
 - 💬 Ask me about ...
 Anything
-- 😄 Pronouns: She/Her
+- ⚡ Fun fact: there are 4 fingers in my hand, 0,1,2,3,4
-- ⚡ Fun fact: I speak 4 languages ( English, Spanish, Romanian, Russian)
+- ⚡ Fun fact: Sometimes if it is written 10 then I read it 2.

 ### Talk with me, I am kinda awesome: